nosilver4u/ewww-image-optimizer/readme.txt

 == Changelog ==

-* Thank you to everyone who donated for a new Macbook!
-New binaries are coming soon.
+* Thank you to everyone who donated for a new Macbook, new binaries are here!
 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 3.4.1 =
+* added: move the Alt WebP script to an external resource by defining EWWW_IMAGE_OPTIMIZER_WEBP_EXTERNAL_SCRIPT
 * changed: API keys are partially revealed, for easier verification
 * changed: API key no longer uses password field to avoid problems with auto-fill
 * changed: API key activation raises JPG and PNG to lossy and enables backups
+* fixed: bulk delay setting not carried over to bulk optimizer
+* fixed: WP Offload S3 uploads images prior to background optimization, resulting in a second upload afterwards
 * fixed: single-site settings override not saving in certain cases on multisite
 * fixed: AMP pages are broken when Alt WebP is enabled with old versions of libxml (less than 2.8.0)
+* removed: unnecessary call to WP Offload S3 update function after optimization

 = 3.4.0 =
 * added: optional usage tracking